kms-sw-projects/log-20-games/_posts/2025-03-16-usefulTools.md

 toc: true
 ---

 While learning how to put together games, there is a vast amount of knowledge and "how-to:s" to sift through.
-I find "doing" often the best way of learning something, but over time I found some resources that I found useful for the process.
-This is an incomplete list of such things.
+I find "doing" often the best way of learning something.
+Some resources, however, I found quite useful for the process.
+The following is an incomplete list of such material.

 <h1> Reading material</h1>